aamrits/aamrits/README.md

 - 🌱 I’m currently learning JavaScript and React 🤣
 - 👯 I’m looking to learn and get better everyday
 - 🥅 2020 Goals: Do more coding
-- ⚡ Fun fact: I a movie buff
+- ⚡ Fun fact: I'm a movie buff

 ### Connect with me: